Getting Started

 I want to just re-emphasize here the importance of having the foundational skills of phonemic awareness (link to foundational skills page) and letter sound skills.
 Once a child has these skills, it’s like magic, but it’s science!
 The mapping and reading will come much easier for them.

-My son is in kindergarten and has never memorized a single word.
+My own child has never memorized a single word.
 We focused our time teaching him phonemic awareness skills, letter-sound skills, and mapping words and he can read!

 Ready to make the switch from memorizing words to mapping them?
 Check out these teaching slides to get started!